Jansyler/Learn-Python/README.md

-# PyLingo — Learn Python the Duolingo way
+# PyQuest — Learn Python instead of Doomscrolling

 **Free.
 Forever.
 For everyone.**

-PyLingo turns learning Python into short, addictive, game-like lessons — the same dopamine loop that keeps you doomscrolling, pointed at something that actually makes you better.
+PyQuest turns learning Python into short, addictive, game-like lessons — the same dopamine loop that keeps you doomscrolling, pointed at something that actually makes you better.
 Bite-sized cards, streaks, XP and hearts carry you from `print("hello")` all the way to real **LeetCode** interview problems that run and grade your code instantly, right on your phone.

 > The idea: replace 20 minutes of mindless scrolling with 20 minutes of
 > leveling up.
-No paywall, no account, no ads — just you getting good at Python.
+No paywall, no account, no ads — just you getting good at Python.return n

 ---

 ## What it does

-- **A learning path, Duolingo-style.** Chapters unlock lesson by lesson.
+- **A learning path** Chapters unlock lesson by lesson.
 Each node shows your stars; finish one to open the next.
 - **Lessons are a mix of step types**, so it never feels like a lecture:
   - **Concept cards** — short, plain-English explanations with example code